mukulgoyal712/snowflake_dbt_airflow_project/tpch_dbt_snowflake/README.md

 # Tech Stack used:
 - Amazon S3: Cloud storage service to store raw CSV files.
 - Snowflake: Cloud-based data warehouse for storing, querying, and transforming data.
-- dbt (Data Build Tool): A transformation tool for managing and executing SQL models in Snowflake.
+- dbt (Data Build Tool): Transformation tool for managing and executing SQL models in Snowflake.
 - Apache Airflow: Workflow orchestration tool for managing the scheduling and execution of tasks.

 # Datasets